-Under PRC laws, parties to a contract with foreign elements are permitted to choose a foreign law as the governing law for their contract.
+Under People's Republic of China (PRC) laws, parties to a contract with foreign elements are permitted to choose a foreign law as the governing law for their contract.
 The following factors are considered in determining whether a contract has foreign elements:

-- whether any party is a foreign party or resides in a foreign country; - · whether the object of the contract is located in a foreign country; - · whether the contract is signed, performed, revised or transferred in a foreign country; or - whether factors that affect the rights and obligations of the parties take place in a foreign country.
+- 1. whether any party is a foreign party or resides in a foreign country; - 2. whether the object of the contract is located in a foreign country; - 3. whether the contract is signed, performed, revised or transferred in a foreign country; or - 4. whether factors that affect the rights and obligations of the parties take place in a foreign country.